|<< Time - The Musical||

 Naturally, he continues to work on other projects and collaborations, live performances with Brian, and continued productions of the 'We Will Rock You' musical.

-Roger was asked by VH1 in 1996/7 to name his favourite songs, and the tracks he chose were as follows:
+He was also asked by VH1 in 1996/7 to name his favourite songs, and the tracks he chose then were as follows:

 He also presented a programme on BBC Radio 2 titled 'Taylor Made' in 2013, in which he played some of his favourite tracks, namely: